jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 </figure>

 No longer co-tenants, NFL teams finally got the football-first designs befitting the country's dominant major sports league.
-Though Miami Dolphins owner Joe Robbie had privately funded his stadium to also host a baseball team, his funding model proved to owners the value of catering to high-end patrons with luxury amenities and exclusive spaces.
-Robbie was able to build his showpiece with advance sales of skyboxes and club seats, and owners wanted to capitalize on this consumer cohort, but without sharing it with another tenant while still having taxpayers cover much of the cost.
+When Miami Dolphins owner Joe Robbie self-funded his eponymous showpiece with advance sales of skyboxes and club seats in 1987, he demonstrated the value of catering to high-end patrons with luxury amenities and exclusive spaces.
+I addition football-first designs, owners sought replacements that could capitalize on this customer cohort while still having taxpayers cover much of the cost.

-The shift from inaugural venues to superstadiums resulted in a ratcheting up in the cost of stadium building.
-A similar cost jump occurred with the beginning of stadium mania, but it wasn't a one-time event.
-New stadium costs grew at an increasing rate, as owners tried to one-up each other with every new venue that opened.
+The shift from inaugural venues to superstadiums resulted in a ratcheting up in the cost of building new stadiums.
+Though a similar jump occurred with the beginning of stadium mania, their increased expense wouldn't a one-time event.
+Construction costs grew at a continuously increasing rate, as owners tried to one-up each other with every new venue that opened.
 While the real cost of venues remained relatively constant from the 1960s through the 1980s, from the 1990s through to 2010s, the median cost of NFL stadiums per decade more than quadrupled.

 <figure style="text-align: center;">
   <img src="/images/med_nfl.png"